How to Find the Right Therapist in Chula Vista: A Complete Guide to Getting Support That Fits

 Making the investment in caring for your mental health is an invaluable endeavor.
 Go back to the beginning of this blog where I had you identify your goals for therapy.
 Think about how you’re currently feeling and how you hope to feel by the end of your therapy.
 I want you to really imagine yourself at the end of therapy, a new person, transformed, healed, even restored to your previous self prior to the issue that’s haunting you now.
 What does it feel like?
 What are you noticing?
 What’s different about you?

 Now, ask yourself, what is my mental well-being worth?
 Answering this question will help you decide on your budget for therapy.
-I once heard it said that “$20 is too much money” if you’re working with the wrong therapist.
+I once heard it said that “$20 is too much money to spend” if you’re working with the wrong therapist.
 So, it’s important to keep your budget in mind, but not at the expense of your well-being.
 You may have to stretch your pocket-book just a little to work with the right therapist that is able to meet you just where you’re at and assist you in accomplishing your goals.

 Beginning Your Search for a San Diego Therapist